 - Check Fraud – Check fraud occurs when a perpetrator writes a check as a form of payment they know won’t clear.
 These checks can be fake (i.e. counterfeit) or written from a closed account, allowing the offender to obtain items or services ultimately without paying.
 It’s often considered theft, as the victim suffers a financial and property loss as a result.
 The crime may be charged at either the state or federal level and is a misdemeanor.
 Depending on the severity, check fraud might be either a first or third degree misdemeanor offense.
 If you’re convicted of first degree check fraud, you’ll face up to one year in prison and $1,000 in fines.
 If the value of the fraudulent checks is over $150, the offense is third degree check fraud and may result in up to 15 years in prison and $10,000 in fines.

 Accused of Fraud or Theft in Kissimmee?
 Hire an Attorney.

-If you’ve been accused of theft or fraud crimes, get the legal help you need.
+If you’ve been accused of theft or fraud crimes, it’s time to hire the best Kissimmee criminal defense attorneys you can.
 Smith & Eulo has successfully handled countless theft and fraud cases for clients, and we’ll do the same for you!
 Know your rights and get the right defense by your side.
 Find out more about how Smith & Eulo can win your case.